MVinsonCPNB/java/java_fundamentals/threads/FindMaxTask/README.md

     * NetBeans 8.2
     * Operating System: Fedora 27:
     * JDK (verison 1.8.0_172-b11)-Java 8 SE

 ### Purpose:
     * Send Callable jobs to the ExecutorService which returns a Future.
-      Ask the Future for a result, if ready will respond accordingly, if the job is still running, the polling thread block until an result is returned.
+      Ask the Future for a result, if ready will respond accordingly, if the job is still running, the polling thread blocks until a result is returned.
-    * FindMaxTask uses two threads to search an array of integers for the max value.
+    * FindMaxTask searches an array of integers for the max value.
+    * MultithreadedMaxFinder.max() uses two threads to search for the max value within an array.
     * A timer mechanism was added to test if the multithreaded max search was faster than a single thread search.
 The results are unforthcomming as it seems the time recorded during each process is directly related to the setup of the ExecutorService.
 Both max search algorithms complete at around 6 milliseconds.
 However, the example achieves substance